jgscott/STA380/README.md

 Slides: [Some fun topics in probability](slides/02_probability_refresher/probability_fun_topics.pdf)

-Two short pieces that illustrate the "fallacy of mistaken compounding":
-- [How likely is it that birth control could let you down?](https://www.nytimes.com/interactive/2014/09/14/sunday-review/unplanned-pregnancies.html) from the _New York Times_
-- An excerpt from Chapter 7 of [AIQ: How People and Machines are Smarter Together](./notes/AIQ_excerpt_contraceptive_effectiveness.pdf), by Nick Polson and James Scott.

 Optional reference: [Chapter 1 of these course notes.](./notes/Bertsekas_Tsitsiklis_Introduction_to_probability.pdf)  There's a lot more technical stuff in here, but Chapter 1 really covers the basics of what every data scientist should know about probability.